Program overview

 • Control Systems Engineer: Focus on designing and implementing control systems for automated processes and machinery.

-• Mechatronics Engineer: Work on integrating mechanical, electronic, and software components in products such as consumer electronics and automotive systems.
+• Mechatronics Engineer: Work on integrating mechanical and electronic systems to create advanced products and solutions.

 • Research and Development Engineer: Engage in innovative projects to develop new technologies and improve existing systems.